The Boosted DC Algorithm for linearly constrained DC programming: Numerical experiments

 \subsection{Testing copositivity}

 Recall that a given $n \times n $ matrix $A$ is said to be \emph{copositive} if

 where $\mathbb{R}^n_{+}$ stands for the non-negative orthant.
 Copositivity has recently attracted considerable attention in mathematical optimization, see e.g.~\cite{Bomze,Burer,Durr,Nie}.
-The problem of determining copositivity is known to be co-NP-complete~\cite{Murty} and it can be recast as the following non-convex optimization problem
+The problem of determining whether a given matrix is not copositive is known to be NP-complete~\cite{Murty} and it can be recast as the following non-convex optimization problem

 The copositivity of $A$ is now equivalent to $\min_{x \in \mathbb{R}^n_{+}} \, \phi(x) = 0$.
 In \cite{Durr}, the authors reformulated \eqref{problemDefine} as a DC problem according to the decomposition in \eqref{eq:Pq_decomposition}-\eqref{eq:Pq_decomposition_gh}, and applied DCA as a heuristic for testing whether a matrix is not copositive.
 To be more specific, given $\sigma> \max\left\lbrace \lambda_{\max}(A),0\right\rbrace $, the reformulation of problem \eqref{problemDefine} as a DC problem becomes